 To build a successful gamification strategy indeed, we need to go down this sort of “revised funnel” (marketers will catch the citation):

-If you aren’t feeling confident with general knowledge of gamification yet,

-  we suggest you to read this article before diving into more theoretical
+If you aren’t feeling confident with general knowledge of gamification yet, we suggest you to read this article before diving into more theoretical matters.

-  matters.

-  In today’s article instead, we’ll start off with game elements.
+In today’s article instead, we’ll start off at the base of this funnel with game elements.